 - Simple Vegan Banana Bread (1 Bowl)

-Incredibly Easy No-Knead Focaccia Recipe
+Easy No-Knead Vegan Focaccia

 - Total Time: 35 minutes